By Maja Čarni and Špela Košak

 Slovenia shares its borders with Italy on the West, Austria on the North, Hungary on the Northeast and Croatia on the South and East.
 It also borders the Adriatic Sea to the Southwest.
 Geographically it lies on the borders of the Balkan Peninsula but historically it has always been connected to the Central Europe, being a part of Habsburg’s Empire for centuries.

 Slovenia is a democratic republic (Art.
 1 of the Constitution) and it endorses the parliamentary system of democracy.
-According to the Constitution, Slovenia has an “incomplete bicameral system”, meaning that the upper chamber (in Slovenian case the National Council) does not have equal competences with the lower chamber (in the Slovenian case, the National Assembly) but it only supervises the work of the lower chamber.
+According to the Constitution, Slovenia has an “incomplete bicameral system,” meaning that the upper chamber (in the Slovenian case, the National Council) does not have equal competences with the lower chamber (in the Slovenian case, the National Assembly) but it only supervises the work of the lower chamber.
 The President of the Republic is elected in direct general elections.

 It is also a territorially unified and indivisible state (Art.
 4 of the Constitution).
-Slovenia is currently still organised in a two-railed system, which means the national level and the local - municipal level to which self-government is guaranteed by the Constitution (Art.
-9).
+Slovenia is organised in a two-level system; the national level and the local (municipal) level that has a constitutionally guaranteed right to self-government (Art.
+9 of the Constitution).

-Nevertheless, the idea of introducing the regional level got a broad support when joining European Union in 2004.
-This resulted in changing the Constitution in order to facilitate the establishment of the regional level [].
+Nevertheless, the idea of introducing the regional level got a broad support when joining the European Union in 2004.
+This resulted in changing the Constitution in order to facilitate the establishment of the regional level.
 The National Assembly agreed on regulating the organization of regional level with a law, which is yet to be enacted.
-For the past few years, however, the idea does not seem to be anymore on the political agenda.
+For the past decade, however, the idea does not seem to be on the political agenda any longer.

-The National Assembly of the Republic of Slovenia is the supreme representative and legislative institution, exercising legislative and electoral powers as well as control over the Executive and the Judiciary.
+The National Assembly of the Republic of Slovenia is the supreme representative and legislative institution, exercising legislative and electoral powers as well as control over the Executive.

 - adopts the Constitution and constitutional amendments,